IgniteUI/igniteui-docfx/en/components/exporter-excel.md

 ```

 > [!Note]
+> In v12.2.1 and later, the exporter services are provided in root, which means you no longer need to declare them in the AppModule providers.

+> [!Note]
 > The Excel Exporter service has a peer dependency on the JSZip library.
 The JSZip library should be installed when using the Excel Exporter.

 To initiate an export process you may use the handler of a button in your component's template.